Alloa Railway

 The Alloa Railway was intended to bridge the River Forth linking Alloa with the south without using a ferry.

 History

-The railway was authorised on 11 August 1879, it started from a new junction, Dunmore Junction, on the South Alloa branch of the Scottish Central Section of the Caledonian Railway located approximately 3 mi north of Alloa Junction.
+The railway was authorised by the Alloa Railway Act 1879 (42 & 43 Vict. c. ccxiv) on 11 August 1879, it started from a new junction, Dunmore Junction, on the South Alloa branch of the Scottish Central Section of the Caledonian Railway (CR) located approximately 3 mi north of Alloa Junction.
 It was 3 mi long, with a swing bridge over River Forth, and terminated at a piece of vacant ground in the town of Alloa, on the west side of the private road leading from Craigward Place to Bass Crest Brewery, about 230 metres short of the final point of termination.